Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: On Empty and Chain Productions in HRGs

 Now, let us turn to repetition-free HRGs.
 Note that $G(\mathcal{F})$ is repetition-free if and only if $\mathcal{F}$ consists of bijections.
 This means that $\langle \mathcal{F} \rangle$ is a subgroup of the symmetric group $\Sym(n)$.
-The problem whether $h \in \langle \mathcal{F} \rangle$ is well known to be solvable in polynomial time using the Schreier-Sims algorithm \cite{Sims71} so the abovementioned problem ceases to be.
+The problem whether $h \in \langle \mathcal{F} \rangle$ is well known to be solvable in polynomial time using the Schreier-Sims algorithm \cite{Sims71}.
 However, $G(\mathcal{F})$ uses only one nonterminal symbol $S$; clearly, one could use many nonterminals.
 This is why we need to consider the following problem.

 \begin{quote} \textbf{The rational subset membership problem for symmetric groups \textsc{RatSym}}